pointonsoftware/pscore/README.md

 ## Roadmap

-The initial CORE v0.0.10 includes the login and view personal information features.
+The initial CORE v0.0.10 includes _login_ and _view personal information_ features.

 Below are the planned releases in the future: